bluestarsoft777/readable-medium-extension/README.md

 This is a Chrome extension which will remove Medium's large header and footer to make the content more readable.
 The script is very lightweight and shouldn't add too much overhead to the application

+You can install it from [Chrome web store](https://chrome.google.com/webstore/detail/readable-mediumcom/jiopenehkeajnaibdidoaaecammkdooo)

 ## Getting Started

 If you want to try it locally, just clone the project, add changes to the scripts in src/